hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - parameters are used for device compliance checks: <span style="color: #bb6600;">Windows registry values</span> and <span style="color: #bb6600;">endpoint protection software version</span>
   - enforce reauthentication of an endpoint session when an endpoint is deteleted from an identity group: <span style="color: #bb6600;">CoA</span>
   - device to ensure that machines that connect to organizational networks have the recommended antiviruse definitions and patches to help prevent an organizational malware outbreak: <span style="color: #bb6600;">Cisco ISE</span>
+  - solutions mitigate the risk of this ransom that used a posture check on a Microsoft Windows endpoint and discovered that the MS17-010 patch was not installed
+    - Configure a <span style="color: #bb6600;">posture policy</span> in Cisco Identity Services Engine to install the MS17-010 patch before allowing access on the network.
+    - Configure a <span style="color: #bb6600;">posture policy</span> in Cisco Identity Services Engine to check that an endpoint patch level is met before allowing access on the network.

 - Identity Service Engine (ISE) - Endpoint Profiling